 - Your teaching goals: In this section you describe your goals for your students and also list the various talents or skills that you expect your students to acquire through your teaching.
 In addition to the goals that you have set for your students, you should also provide the rationale behind these goals and how you will keep changing the goals to meet the growing learning needs of your students.

 - Your growth as a teacher: In order to continue growing professionally, teachers need to set goals for themselves and also outline their ways to achieve these goals.
-The personal goals that you have set for yourself as an educator should thus be mentioned in your philosophy of education statement.
+The personal goals that you have set for yourself as an educator should thus be mentioned in your statement of teaching philosophy.

-A Few Tips on Formatting your Philosophy of Education Statement
+A Few Tips on Formatting your Teaching Philosophy Statement

 - Ensure that it is not more than 2 pages long, unless a detailed description has been asked for.